ampproject/amphtml/spec/amp-var-substitutions.md

 #### Intersection Ratio

 Provides the fraction of the selected element that is visible.
 The value will be between 0.0 and 1.0, inclusive.
-For more information, please see the [IntersectionObserverEntry.intersectionRatio Documentation](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry/intersectionRatio).
+For more information, please see the [IntersectionObserverEntry.intersectionRatio](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry/intersectionRatio) API documentation.

 * **platform variable**: N/A
 * **amp-analytics variable**: `${intersectionRatio}`

 #### Intersection Rect

 Provides the bounds of the rectangle defining the portion of the selected element that is visible.
-For more information, please see the [IntersectionObserverEntry.intersectionRect Documentation](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry/intersectionRect).
+For more information, please see the [IntersectionObserverEntry.intersectionRect](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry/intersectionRect)  API documentation.

 Example value:
 ```javascript